 Second to that, there are also privacy concerns.
 An individual may not want their salary to be public knowledge.
 Now, this could be because they feel salary transparency will cause an uproar due to their over-equitization in an organization versus that of their peers at the presumed same level.
 Regardless, there is a risk in opening up that level of transparency.

 Another con to consider is the idea that the overall work climate may suffer.
 In a similar vein to before, this is an obvious opportunity for an employer to grow and evolve.
 Until that evolution is complete though, the upheaval has the potential to destroy versus build.
 Progress is a marathon, not a sprint.
 We just don’t want to lose too many runners in the long haul.

 The controversial topic of sales transparency is one that is not soon going away.
 As The Great Resignation rages on, employers will continue to be expected to bring their “A Game” to every potential hiring opportunity.
 Long gone are the days when an applicant will simply accept a position just because it’s there.
 With 11.26 million jobs open in the US as of February 2022, the need to jump on the first offer just isn’t a reality right now.

-Similar to the real estate market, which exists in two states: A Buyer’s Market and a Seller’s Market, we are currently in an Applicant’s Market.
+Similar to the real estate market, which exists in two states: A Buyer’s Market and a Seller’s Market with buyers agent services linking the two, we are currently in an Applicant’s Market.
 Employers are no longer in a position to half-heartedly hire.
 Culture, transparency, salary, equity - all of these things have to be apparent from the moment the journey begins.
 As with most things, there is probably a happy medium here.
 Many companies are choosing to offer this information aT hire and then keeping it private past that point.
 While this may be a short-term solution to a long evolution, it is certainly one to consider and certainly one that can help employees jump on board to the next chapter of work.